IIIF/website/source/_posts/2019-07-01-newsletter.md

 This session wrapped up with an interesting Q & A about how projects like Life of the Buddha fit into the traditional scholarly monograph, peer reviewed publishing model.
 The speakers also addressed issues related to device screen size limitations and long-term preservation solutions.

 Presentations:
-* [Digital Reflections of the Buddha: A Life in Text and Many Images][yale-5]Andrew Quintman, Associate Professor of Religion, East Asian Studies, Wesleyan University
+* [Digital Reflections of the Buddha: A Life in Text and Many Images][yale-5] - Andrew Quintman, Associate Professor of Religion, East Asian Studies, Wesleyan University
-* [Ten Thousand Rooms Project][yale-6]Nicholas Frisch, Project Coordinator and Ph.D.
+* [Ten Thousand Rooms Project][yale-6] - Nicholas Frisch, Project Coordinator and Ph.D.
 Candidate in East Asian Languages and Literature, Yale University

 The afternoon continued with a second session devoted to IIIF-enabled scholarship.
 Lisa Fagin Davis from The Medieval Academy in Boston discussed her work reconstructing dismembered manuscripts and other kinds of dispersed virtual reconstruction.
 She also provided a live demonstration of how scholars can easily create a custom manifest to compare images for analysis and study.
 Edward Town, Head of Collections Information and Access, and Assistant Curator for Early Modern Art at the Yale Center for British Art presented his ambitious project to collection 4000 images of Tudor and Jacobean paintings and conservation images for study and identification.
 By using IIIF to draw together images from disparate collections around the world, the Yale Center for British Art was able to use advanced technologies such as infrared-reflectography, x-ray, macro x-ray fluorescence, dendrochronology and spectrometry, as well as deep zoom brushstroke analysis and primary source research to begin stitching together clues to identify painters and make attributions.
 Nelson Rios, Head of Biodiversity Informatics and Data Science at the Peabody Museum closed out the afternoon sessions with a forward thinking case study of how IIIF might be integrated into the work of scholars in natural history.
 Peabody has a large and growing collection of diverse digitized objects that is not yet IIIF enabled.
 He present a wide set of potential uses that used IIIF’s broad feature set, including: pan, zoom, annotations, multi-image comparison, sequencing of data, potential for modelling and measurements, cross-collections comparison, and data sharing.
 He further explored some possible future scenarios in which machine learning and training and 3d visualizations might bring new depth to IIIF-enabled image sets.

 Presentations:
 * Lisa Fagin Davis, Executive Director, Medieval Academy of America
   * [Beauvais Missal Reconstruction][yale-7]
   * [Reconstruction using Fragmentarium][yale-8]
-[Aims and Ambitions for collaborative IIIF-enabled research on Tudor and Jacobean paintings][yale-9]Edward Town, Head of Collections Information and Access, and Assistant Curator for Early Modern Art at the Yale Center for British Art
+* [Aims and Ambitions for collaborative IIIF-enabled research on Tudor and Jacobean paintings][yale-9] - Edward Town, Head of Collections Information and Access, and Assistant Curator for Early Modern Art at the Yale Center for British Art
-[Natural History Collections: A Case for IIIF][yale-10]Nelson Rios, Head of Biodiversity Informatics and Data Science at the Yale Peabody Museum
+* [Natural History Collections: A Case for IIIF][yale-10] - Nelson Rios, Head of Biodiversity Informatics and Data Science at the Yale Peabody Museum

 The program wrapped up with a brief recap and observations from E.C.
 Schroeder, Director of the Beinecke Rare Book and Manuscript Library at Yale.
 Yale is in the early stages of bringing IIIF technology to campus and he captured the delight expressed by many about the broad interest across campus, as well as the commitment at Yale for collaboration and breaking down the silos that currently isolate collections.
 IIIF enables new kinds of research, teaching, learning, conservation and he recognized the challenges and opportunities offered by Yale’s cultural heritage IT collaboration across the museums and libraries for making Yale’s extensive collections widely and easily available to scholars, students and visitors on campus and around the world.